A few recommendations for smoother traveling at popular times.

 Unexpected snags, from lost luggage to canceled flights, can spoil the best-laid plans.
 Guard against them with insurance from AAA Travel.
 As Neider points out, "There's no substitute for peace of mind."

-If you're not already a AAA Member, learn more about the benefits of joining, including special travel discounts.
+If you're not already a AAA Member, learn more about the benefits of joining AAA, including special travel discounts.

 This article was updated in April 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.